Disability Insurance Programs | The Complete Guide

 What Are My Individual Disability Insurance Options?

-An option that is purchased by employees, employers, and self-employed alike.
-It's short-term disability coverage that usually lasts from a month to a year and supplements between 40%-70% of your income.
+• Short-term disability insurance: This option is purchased by employees, employers, and self-employed alike.
+It offers short-term disability coverage that usually lasts from a month to a year and supplements a greater percentage of your regular income (usually up to 70%) than long-term coverage.

-An option that is also purchased by employees, employers, and the self-employed.
-This coverage will last you years or even decades, supplementing anywhere from 40%-70%.
+• Long-term disability insurance: This option is also purchased by employees, employers, and the self-employed.
+Coverage can last for years, decades, or until you retire, supplementing anywhere from 40%-70% of your normal income.

 disability income